 Sydney shook her head again in agreement.
 “Maybe you’re right.
 Maybe we should change our number!”

-At the warehouse, Vaughn was so deep in thought that he didn’t even greet Sydney as she walked up.
+Vaughn was so deep in thought that he didn’t even greet Sydney as she walked up to the warehouse.

 “Vaughn?
 What’s wrong?” she asked, her alarm antennae going up.

 “That’s Amelia Christophe!” she said disbelievingly.
-Vaughn looked at her gravely, as she continued looking through them all.
+Vaughn looked at her gravely as she continued looking through them all.
 He stayed silent until she’d seen the very last pictures.
 Sydney gasped.
-In those last photos, her father and Amelia were having what looked like dinner.
-Surprised, Sydney returned the photos.
+In those previous photos, her father and Amelia were having what looked like dinner.
+Surprised, Sydney returned the images.

 “Vaughn, please tell me you have a logical explanation for those pictures,” Syd asked.